dynamsoft-docs/capture-vision-docs-mobile/programming/ios/api-reference/capture-vision-router/multiple-file-processing.md

 ## startCapturing

-Start capturing with the specified template.
+Initiates a capturing process based on a specified template.
+This process is repeated for each image fetched from the source.

 <div class="sample-code-prefix"></div>
 >- Objective-C